sweintritt/cora/README.md

 cora (**Co**nsole **Ra**dio) is a very simple command line application to play internet radio streams.

+---
+**NOTE**

+RadioSure is no longer available.
+So currently I am switching to a different source.
+I picked https://www.radio-browser.info/ and instead of loading everything into the database, cora will access the API directly.
+---

 # Import a stations database

 If you run any cora command for the first time, it will create an empty database.
 To add